Sina Alemohammad

 arXiv, 2025

-/ arXiv
+arXiv

 We present SaFARi, a frame‑agnostic extension of state‑space models that generalizes HiPPO to support any functional basis, enabling flexible and efficient long-range sequence representation.

-Titan: Bringing the Deep Image Prior to Implicit Representations
+TITAN paper thumbnail Titan: Bringing the Deep Image Prior to Implicit Representations

-Lorenzo Luzi Daniel Lejeune Ali Siahkoohi, Sina Alemohammad, Vishwanath Saragadam, Hossein Babaie, Naiming Liu, Zichao (Jack) Wang, Richard Baraniuk
+Lorenzo Luzi, Daniel Lejeune, Ali Siahkoohi, Sina Alemohammad, Vishwanath Saragadam, Hossein Babaie, Naiming Liu, Zichao (Jack) Wang, Richard Baraniuk

 ICASSP, 2024

-/ arXiv
+arXiv

 We introduce TITAN, which enhances implicit neural representations by integrating deep image priors via a residual deep decoder, significantly improving interpolation quality in super-resolution and CT applications.

-An Adaptive Tangent Feature Perspective of Neural Networks
+Adaptive tangent features paper thumbnail An Adaptive Tangent Feature Perspective of Neural Networks

-Daniel Lejeune Sina Alemohammad,
+Daniel Lejeune, Sina Alemohammad

 CPAL, 2024

-/ arXiv
+arXiv

 We propose a framework that allows tangent features to adapt during training—equivalent to structured regularization—and demonstrate this adaptivity yields significantly lower sample complexity and better kernel alignment than fixed-feature models on MNIST and CIFAR‑10.

-Covariate Balancing Methods for Randomized Controlled Trials Are Not Adversarially Robust
+Covariate balancing paper thumbnail Covariate Balancing Methods for Randomized Controlled Trials Are Not Adversarially Robust

 Hossein Babaie, Sina Alemohammad, Richard Baraniuk